Good 4 U: Music video

 An accompanying music video directed by Petra Collins was released alongside the song on May 14, 2021.
 The music video references horror films such as Audition (1999) and Jennifer's Body (2009).
 Rodrigo was styled by vlogger Devon Carlson for the video.
 In the video, Rodrigo appears in a variety of looks, including a cheerleading uniform seen in the 2001 coming-of-age film The Princess Diaries (also seen in the cover artwork).
 She plays the role of a high schooler out for revenge, destroying her ex-boyfriend's bedroom and lighting his belongings on fire.
 Insider critic Callie Ahlgrim opined that the fire was a reference to Swift's music video for "Picture to Burn" (2008), which also follows a similar revenge concept.
+In January 2025, Palisades Charter High School, where many shots of the music video were filmed, was heavily damaged by the 2025 Southern California wildfires, however the indoor basketball court of which was used heavily in the video remained largely unaffected.

 Live performances

 Rodrigo performed "Good 4 U" for the first time on May 15, 2021, along with "Drivers License", on Saturday Night Live.
 On September 12, Rodrigo performed the song at the 2021 MTV Video Music Awards.
-An orchestral-arranged version of the song was performed by Rodrigo on her documentary film Driving Home 2 U: A Sour Film, released on March 25, 2022 for Disney+.
+An orchestral-arranged version of the song was performed by Rodrigo on her documentary film Driving Home 2 U: A Sour Film, released on March 25, 2022, for Disney+.

+Usage in media

+The song was included on the third season soundtrack of the Netflix series, Heartstopper.
+In 2023, it was featured in the American romantic comedy film Zoey 102, a sequel to the television series Zoey 101.